 Cannabidiol (CBD) and Cannabigerol (CBG) are two popular cannabinoids found in hemp.

-Like CBD oil, CBG is a non-psychoactive cannabinoid, which means it does not produce the “high” feeling or any other side effects typically associated with marijuana use.
+CBG is a non-psychoactive cannabinoid, which means it does not produce the “high” feeling or any other side effects typically associated with cannabis use.

 As the plant matures, the CBG breaks down into other cannabinoids such as CBD, CBC and THC.